-L.A. gets more capital, as Fika Ventures raises $40 million debut fund
+L.A. gets more capital as Fika Ventures raises $40 million debut fund

 Mobile ad startup Vungle says it’s hit a $300M revenue run rate